apache/parquet-format/VariantEncoding.md

 * The Variant group must be annotated with the `VARIANT` logical type.
 * Both fields `value` and `metadata` must be of type `binary` (called `BYTE_ARRAY` in the Parquet thrift definition).
-* The `metadata` field is required and must be a valid Variant metadata, as defined below.
+* The `metadata` field is `required` and must be a valid Variant metadata, as defined below.
-* The `value` field is required for unshredded Variant values.
-* The `value` field is optional when parts of the Variant value are shredded according to the [Variant Shredding specification](VariantShredding.md).
+* The `value` field must be annotated as `required` for unshredded Variant values, or `optional` if parts of the value are [shredded](VariantShredding.md) as typed Parquet columns.
 * When present, the `value` field must be a valid Variant value, as defined below.

 This is the expected unshredded representation in Parquet: